A robust and scalable estimation for high-dimensional volatility models: Conclusion and Discussion

 \section{Conclusion and Discussion}

-This paper proposes a robust and scalable estimation framework for high-dimensional BEKK-ARCH models with heavy-tailed distribution.
-Assuming row-wise sparsity in the coefficient matrices of the BEKK-ARCH model, the proposed method employs data truncation to handle heavy-tailedness and utilizes an equivalent VAR representation to introduce a regularized least squares estimation (LSE) for efficient computation.
+This paper proposes a robust and scalable estimation framework for high-dimensional BEKK-ARCH models with heavy-tailed distributions.
+By imposing row-wise sparsity in the coefficient matrices of the BEKK-ARCH model, the proposed method employs data truncation to handle heavy-tailedness and utilizes an equivalent VAR representation to introduce a regularized least squares estimation (LSE) for efficient computation.
 We establish that the resulting regularized LSE achieves minimax optimality.
+Building on the vech-based estimation step, we further develop a padding-back procedure to recover the original BEKK coefficient matrices.
+In particular, we propose both nuclear-norm-based and TE-loss-based padding schemes, which not only provide stable recovery of the bilinear BEKK structure but also extend naturally to other models with similar bilinear parameterizations.
 Furthermore, we propose a robust BIC for selecting the model order and a Ridge-type estimator for determining the number of BEKK components, establishing their selection consistency under heavy-tailed settings.
 Finally, the practical value of our approach is illustrated through two financial datasets of 17 industry portfolios and 100 portfolios, respectively.
 Empirical results confirm that our method outperforms existing alternatives in both computational speed and forecasting accuracy.

 The proposed approach can be extended and improved in the following directions.
 First, the robust estimation framework developed for BEKK-ARCH models could be adapted to other multivariate volatility models, such as the DCC class, under heavy-tailed distributions.
 Second, our theoretical analysis currently relies on a finite $(4+4\epsilon)$-th moment condition on data process.
 Relaxing this requirement would broaden the applicability of the method to more extreme heavy-tailed settings.
 Third, while we impose a row-wise sparsity structure on the coefficient matrices to manage high-dimensionality, it would be valuable to weaken this assumption to a weak sparsity condition, thereby accommodating more flexible model structures.
 We leave these topics for future research.